MileHacker Logo

 Seafood Allergies: Also requires extreme caution in Fujian cuisine.

-Cross-contamination is a risk in local eateries.
+Cross-contamination is a threat in local eateries.

 Communication barriers compound difficulties.